awslabs/aurora-dsql-jdbc-connector/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Aurora DSQL JDBC Connector!
+Thank you for your interest in contributing to the Aurora DSQL Connector for JDBC!

 ## How to contribute